Seed Starting For Fast and Consistent Germination Rates

 How do we wake them up?
 For most seeds we start, we can simply place them in the right combination of moisture and air within the right temperature range.

 When is it warm enough to plant?
-Here is a link to our friends over at www.gardeners.com and a table of temperatures for some common garden plants.
+Here is a link to our friends over at www.gardeners.com about when it is warm enough to plant along with a table of temperatures for some common garden plants.

 So, Roland likes to start seeds regularly to always have plants ready to fill in the spot after something is harvested.